.NET

 SharePoint, Vista and Office 2007 security problems solved

 For the last year I have had really annoying security troubles when working with documents in SharePoint (2003 or 2007, WSS or MOSS) on my Windows Vista machine with Office 2007.
 Every time I have opened up a document for editing the Office applications have asked me to log in to access the document.
 I have been able to press Cancel three times, but then the document is opened up in read-only mode.
+The problem has not occurred on any Windows XP installations.
+I have seen this problem on several computers with Vista.
+There have been several reported workarounds, of which none has worked for me.

 Microsoft